-For companies that are significant greenhouse gas (GHG) emitters, through their operations or value chain10, generally vote against or withhold from the incumbent chair of the responsible committee (or other directors on a case-by-case basis) in cases where ISS determines that the company is not taking the minimum steps needed to understand, assess, and mitigate risks related to climate change to the company and the larger economy.
+For companies that are significant greenhouse gas (GHG) emitters, through their operations or value chain , generally vote against or withhold from the incumbent chair of the responsible committee (or other directors on a case-by-case basis) in cases where ISS determines that the company is not taking the minimum steps needed to understand, assess, and mitigate risks related to climate change to the company and the larger economy.

-For 2022, minimum steps to understand and mitigate those risks are considered to be the following.
-Both minimum criteria will be required to be in compliance:
+Minimum steps to understand and mitigate those risks are considered to be the following.
+Both minimum criteria will be required to be in alignment with the policy: